JaraLowell/OgarServ/README.md

 serverViewBaseY: 592 | Base view Y distance of players
 serverStatsPort: -88 | Port for stats server.
 Having a negative number will disable the stats server
 serverStatsUpdate: 60 | Amount of seconds per update for the server stats
+gameLBlength: 10 | Number of names to display on Leaderboard (Vanilla value: 10)
 borderLeft: 0 | Left border of map (Vanilla value 0)
 borderRight: 12000 | Right border of map (Vanilla value 12000)
 borderTop: 0 | Top border of map (Vanilla value 0)